andyjeffries/bjj-knowledgebase/README.md

 - Quickly pull your feet back towards your knees (L shape) and hook them behind your opponents ankles
 - At the same time pull back and out with your legs and push with your hands on their knees/shins/thighs
 - Ideally keep your grips on their legs and follow them up to retain control

+## Rear naked choke

+Steps:

+- From [back mount](#position-back-mount) with a seatbelt grip
+- The top arm (on top of their shoulder) go under their chin with their chin in the crook of your elbow
+- Pull your bottom arm out
+- The top arm goes palm down monkey grip on your bottom arm bicep
+- Bottom arm hand, palm towards yourself and behind their head
+- Squeeze for the tap
+- If you can't get your bottom arm hand behind their head, switch to a gable grip and put your bottom forearm down their shoulder/back (for leverage) and finish without it

+## Cross collar choke

+Steps:

+- From [back mount](#position-back-mount) with a seatbelt grip
+- With your bottom hand, open the same side gi collar a bit
+- Your top hand goes in to their gi lapel on its opposite side, thumb inside (almost rear naked choke position) as high/far round as you can
+- Your bottom hand grabs their gi collar and pull it down (doesn't need to be a crazy yank, just keeping it tight)
+- Slide your top arm out and straight (think ezekiel style movement, the slide off and straighten)

+## Bow and arrow choke

+This one is hard for me to execute due to size, but documenting it anyway...

+Steps:

+- From [back mount](#position-back-mount) with a seatbelt grip
+- When they try to deal with your nearest the floor hook
+- Use your top hook behind their top hamstring to kick them forward
+- Keep a tight seatbelt, but transition to a thumb in grip like a [cross collar choke](#cross-collar-choke)
+- Follow them up on to your bottom shin alongside their back and put your top hook back in to the right place
+- Grab that top hook side opponent's pants knee
+- Sit back on to your butt
+- Bring your bottom leg round and pin their bottom arm
+- Pull tight on the collar in the same was as a cross collar choke and their pant knee at the same time (don't lay back flat though)